Hearing loss usually comes on gradually but may develop suddenly. The symptoms may include:

 Decreased ability to hear any of the following:

-Higher pitched soundsLower pitched soundsAll soundsSpeech when there is background noiseLightheadedness or vertigo
+Higher pitched soundsLower pitched soundsAll soundsSpeech when there is background noiseLightheadedness or a sensation of spinning known as vertigo

 Ringing, hissing, or roaring sounds in the ears—tinnitusSome sounds seem too loudProblems with balanceEar painFeeling of fullness or pressure in the ear (with earwax or fluid)

 Some people may not realize that they have hearing loss, especially if it develops over a number of years or if it happens in 1 ear.
 Common experiences where people begin to notice changes include: